HendrikW/simplora-coding-exercise-1/README.md

 ### Client

-* use the credentials for the pubnub service provided to you in the email to send the resulting MoonPath model to the client in JSON format
+* use the pubnub service with the hard-coded credentials to send the resulting MoonPath model to the client in JSON format
 * in the client show the retrieved information to the user

 ### Other